KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/push_to_github.md

     ```
     git remote add origin https://github.com/<your_github_username>/trivia-api.git
     ```
-    Replace the git URL with the URL you copied from the GitHub site in step 5.i. above.
+    Replace the git URL with the URL you copied from the GitHub site in step 6.i. above.

-5. Check which directories/files are unstaged (that Git doesn't yet know about).
+7. Check which directories/files are unstaged (that Git doesn't yet know about).
 Type:

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
   git status
   ```

-6. Stage the files so Git knows which files to be dealing with.
-In this case we want all of them so we just add all the files in the current directory: `.`.
+8. Stage the files so Git knows which files to be dealing with.
+In this case we want all of them so we just add all the files in the current directory.
+The current directory can be referenced as: `.`.
 Type:

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
   git add .
   ```

-7. Check to ensure all of your files are staged & ready to be committed.
+9. Check to ensure all of your files are staged & ready to be committed.

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
   git status
   ```

-8. Commit the files so Git understands the group of changes to deal with.
+10. Commit the files so Git understands what group of changes to deal with.
 Feel free to change the commit message (the part in the quotation marks) if you'd like!

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
   git commit -m "Mom, look, my first API!"
   ```

-9. Push these changes up to the GitHub website (your remote/cloud) and set the upstream (original source) to remote's `master` branch.
+11. Push these changes up to the GitHub website (the origin remote you created in step 6) and set the upstream (`-u` this is the the gatekeeper of the project or the source of truth to which you wish to contribute to) to the remote's `master` branch.

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
   git push -u origin master
   ```

-10. Your API now exists on GitHub!
+12. Your API now exists on GitHub!